 You can also speak with your doctor or healthcare provider about:

-Other treatments, such as counseling, therapy, medication, or lifestyle changes that can help relieve symptoms
+- Other treatments, such as counselling, therapy, medication, or lifestyle changes that can help relieve symptoms